16th International FRUTIC Symposium 2026

 13:15 - 13:30 Three ways to utilize ethanol to extend the storage life of fruits Amnon Lichter

-Volcani Institute, Isreal
+Volcani Institute, Israel

 13:30 - 13:45 Non-Destructive Classification of Peach Maturity Using NIR Spectroscopy and its Relationship to Chilling Injury Development During Cold Storage Angelos Deltsidis